gnaagar/base/utils/README.md

 A thin layer (and a convention) to manage temporary buffers, which allows you to type and think slightly lesser to access such files.

-First set environment variable `tb` to a directory of your choice.
+First set environment variable `t` to a directory of your choice.
-`tmpbuf` or `tb` will then provide a more convenient access to files `a-z` and `0-9` in the directory.
+`tmpbuf` or `t` will then provide a more convenient access to files `a-z` and `0-9` in the directory.
 Files `0-9` are executable files.

 ```
-tb        # Open first empty buffer in editor
+t        # Open first empty buffer in editor
-tb a      # Open buffer `a` in editor
+t a      # Open buffer `a` in editor
-tb -i     # Regenerate the files
+t -i     # Regenerate the files
-tb -l     # List contents of all used buffers in a summarized form
+t -l     # List contents of all used buffers in a summarized form
-tb -u     # Open all used buffers in editor
+t -u     # Open all used buffers in editor
-tb -f     # Prints all free buffers in a line
+t -f     # Prints all free buffers in a line
 ```

-The standard way to access these files also works (through env var `$tb`):
+The standard way to access these files also works (through env var `$t`):

 ```
-vim $tb/a
+vim $t/a
-cat $tb/a
+cat $t/a
-my_command > $tb/b
+my_command > $t/b
-$tb/1   # Directly execute
+$t/1   # Directly execute
-rm $tb/[a-z] # Clear all
+rm $t/[a-z] # Clear all
 ```

 --------------------------------------------------------------------------------